DouglasUrner/ECS-Unit-3/02 - Practicing With HTML.md

 * Put an image on a page
 * Mark up paragraphs

+As you work on these things, also practice with GitHub, and test them on your GitHub web site.

 ## Try an "HTML 101" Tutorial

 Here are some ones that I like: